-What is Elon Musk's Starship?
+Starship gets FAA approval - but what exactly is Elon Musk's space vehicle?

 The vehicle therefore uses four steel landing flaps, positioned near the front and rear of the vehicle, to control its descent.
 This is much like a skydiver uses their arms and legs to control a free-fall.

-"It's quite different from anything else… we're doing a controlled fall," Elon Musk said during a Starship update in 2019.
+"It's quite different from anything else… we're doing a controlled fall," Elon Musk says.

 "You're trying to create drag rather than lift - it's really the opposite of an aircraft."

 As Starship approaches the ground, it should be slow enough to execute an engine burn that flips the vehicle into a vertical position.
-It then uses the Raptors as retro-rockets to guide the vehicle down to a safe landing.
+It then uses the Raptors as retro-rockets to guide the vehicle down to a safe touchdown on its landing legs.

-Musk says this general approach could be used to bring Starship down safely on any planetary surface in the Solar System - Mars included.
+Musk says this general approach could be used to bring Starship down safely on any planetary surface in the Solar System.

+Eventually, however, Starships returning to Earth - and perhaps other destinations - might not have to do the flip manoeuvre.
+The ships could instead be captured as they approach the ground by the launch tower's steel arms - just like the Super Heavy booster.

+Musk explained on Twitter: "Ship will be caught by Mechazilla too.
+As with booster, no landing legs.
+Those are only needed for Moon and Mars until there is local infrastructure."

 When will it fly?

-In the last few years, SpaceX has tested various prototypes of the Starship upper stage at its Boca Chica facility in Texas.
+In the last few years, SpaceX has tested various prototypes of the upper stage at its Starbase facility in Boca Chica, Texas.

-The company started off with a 39m-tall "test article" called Starhopper, which bore a passing resemblance to a water tower.
-Since flying this vehicle to 150m above ground, SpaceX has been developing increasingly complex Starship prototypes.
+The company started off in 2019 with a 39m-tall "test article" called Starhopper - which bore a passing resemblance to a water tower - and flew it to 150m above ground.

-In December 2020, SpaceX launched a test article named SN8 (Starship number 8) - the first to feature a nosecone and flaps.
-After reaching an altitude of 12.5km, SN8 belly flopped back to Earth, giving SpaceX valuable engineering data about the final part of Starship's return from space.
+The first prototype to feature a nosecone and flaps - Starship serial number (SN8) - flew to an altitude of 12.5km in December 2020.
+It belly flopped back to Earth, giving SpaceX valuable engineering data about the final part of the vehicle's return from space.

-It was almost a textbook flight, but the vehicle approached the landing pad a little too fast and hard, causing it to crumple and explode.
-SpaceX has already moved prototype SN9 to the launch pad, and, this time, they're aiming to stick the landing.
+However, SN8 approached the landing pad a little too fast and hard, causing it to crumple and explode.
+Three more test articles exploded before Starship SN15 achieved success with a soft landing in May 2021.

-In October 2020, Elon Musk said SpaceX was aiming to launch Starship on an uncrewed flight to Mars in 2024.

-Some observers note that Mr Musk's timelines are sometimes optimistic.
-But he has also developed a reputation for eventually achieving his goals, no matter how ambitious.
+In February, SpaceX engineersconducted a key test on the rocket system, what's called a "static fire", simultaneously igniting 31 out of 33 of the engines at the base of the vehicle's lower-segment.

+The firing lasted only a few seconds, with everything clamped in place to prevent any movement.